eric-metcalf/eric-metcalf.github.io/content/blog/2025-11-13-pct-travel-journal.md

 So insert solution 1, text my family using a satellite communicator that I am alive before I go to bed every single night.
 Highly recommend this, worked really well, till i lost my spoon. (story for another day)

-After investigating this garmin inReach more, I noticed IT HAD the ability to allow you to send your location along with the text.
+After investigating this garmin inReach more, I noticed it had the ability to allow you to send your location along with the text.
 Sending these messages would allow me to KNOW ALL THE PLACES I HAVE CAMPED ALONG THE TRAIL! booooya.
 Being the software engineer I am, I started making standard formats for each message, and knew at the end of the trail I wanted to put all of them on one map, to be a cool illustration of where i stayed along the trail.

 After a day of hacking and figuring out how to parse json files of the text message dumps i was able to put together this website that has the information.